i-on-project/teams/docs/auth/Auth.md

 - Response A - Contains the ``code``, that is temporary and will expire after 10 minutes, and ``state`` initially passed in the first request.
 - Response B - returns the Access Token.
 We can specify the format we want (e.g. application/json)

+- Student Scopes - lists the scopes your token has authorized
+  - ``read:user``- Grants access to read a user's profile data.
+  - ``write:repo_hook`` - Grants read, write, and ping access to hooks in public or private repositories.

 ### Device Flow